dpndncY

 LanguageRulesAnalysis depth

-Python55+AST taint analysis — subprocess/exec/eval/deserialization sinks
+Python55+AST taint analysis — subprocess/exec/eval/deserialization/SMTP/redirect sinks; XXE for lxml/ElementTree

-C#25+SQL injection, LDAP injection, XSS, insecure cryptography
+C#25+SQL injection, LDAP injection, XSS, insecure cryptography, mass assignment binding

-Go25+Command injection, SSRF, path traversal, weak crypto
+Go25+Command injection, SSRF, path traversal, weak crypto, missing HTTP timeouts, XPath injection

-Ruby20+SQL injection, command injection, mass assignment, SSRF
+Ruby20+SQL injection, command injection, mass assignment, SSRF, XXE via Nokogiri, XPath, skip_before_action

-C / C++15+Buffer overflows, format strings, unsafe functions
+C / C++30+Buffer overflows, format strings, unsafe functions (gets/scanf/strcpy), TOCTOU, MD5/SHA1, double-free, UAF

 Rule Engine